Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The palace is famous for its landscaped gardens and “trick fountains” which spray water on you unexpectedly.
 We definitely would have included this in our schedule if we had visited in summer, but in November we read that the gardens are a little bare, and no trick fountains would be on, so we didn’t see the point.
 If you visit Salzburg with kids in summer, then definitely consider it!

 After heading back to the Old City, we took a stroll across the river to the gardens at Mirabell Palace (Schloss Mirabell).
 Mainly I wanted to the kids to see the ghoulish statues in one section of the gardens.
 The gardens themselves weren’t overly impressive to us, which again may have been due to the time of year.

-After this, we were totally pooped and spent the rest of the day relaxing at our apartment.
+After this, we were totally exhausted and spent the rest of the day relaxing at our apartment.

 DAY 3: Toy Museum and Haus der Natur

 On our third day in Salzburg, we scheduled two more kid-friendly stops: Salzburg Toy Museum (Spielzeug Museum) and Museum of Natural Science and Technology (Haus der Natur).
 Both are located at the western end of the Old City, only five minutes apart from each other.

 The Toy Museum Salzburg is more of an indoor playcenter than a museum.
 There are some old toys on display on the upper floor, but not many.
 The main attraction for our kids were the rooms with marble games, toy train sets, building blocks, toy groceries, and so on.

 Without kids, there’s no way I would recommend this museum.
 For us it was quite boring, and there are even some designated couches for parents to veg out and check their phones.

 But for our kids, who had been on the road for over a month at that point and were totally toy-deprived, the museum gave them some much needed toy playing time, and after two hours there, it was still difficult to drag them out.